ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 pip install -e.[wandb]
 ```

-And you can specify the entity and project name you want to log to on Wandb using the WANDB_PROJECT environment variable in the `.env`file in the following format:
+And you can specify the entity and project name you want to log to on Wandb using the `WANDB_BFCL_PROJECT` environment variable in the `.env` file in the following format:

 ```bash
 WANDB_BFCL_PROJECT=ENTITY:PROJECT